kenvilar/PHP-IMAP-Piper-Fetcher/README.md

 * config.php
 * mimeDecode.php

-2. Create a folder called "files" and make sure it's writable by the web server.
+2. Create a folder called "results" and make sure it's writable by the web server.

 3. In your MySQL database, create the tables "emails" and "files" by importing the file:
 * mysql-structure.sql